WHG2K/MP-multi-V/README.md

 ## Reproducing by Rerun Your Preferred Parameters

+Since the experiments in the paper takes very long time to run (days), we suggest running them with smaller example sizes.

 Each figure in the paper is produced by a three-step pipeline: (1) **generate** problem instances, (2) **solve** each instance, and (3) **plot** the results.

 ### Figures 2 and L2: SP vs. optimal assortment (multi-purchase setting)